 I have been using the stealth line of reels exclusively now since there release.
-I have been pleasantly surprised at just how good they perform.
-The reel is super smooth, it has a great sound especially when line is peeled from the reel.
-It handles most species with ease, I have really have enjoyed the experience to date.
+I have been really surprised by how good they perform.
+The reel is super smooth, it has a great sound especially when the line is peeled from the reel.
+It handles most species with ease, and I have used it for saltwater, freshwater and estuary fishing and have enjoyed the experience to date.
 My favourite style of fishing is light and I will often try chasing big fish on the smaller size reels and these reels have handled that extremely well.
-I use the stealth 2000 size chasing bream, flathead, redfin, trout, squid, and whiting.
+I use the stealth 2000 size chasing bream, flathead, Redfin, trout, squid, and whiting.
 Whilst using the 3000 for chasing salmon, trevally and the 4000 size model to chase snapper, gummy sharks.
 The 6000 size reel on big mulloway and sharks.

-Immediately you can feel the build quality, its a solid unit made with quality components yet very light in weight and casting for hours is no problems especially with the smaller 2000 and 3000 models.
+Immediately you can feel the build quality, the stealth is a solid unit made with quality components.
+Yet its light in weight so casting for hours is no problems especially with the smaller 2000 and 3000 models.
 Gladly the lightweight hasn’t compromised strength or general build quality.
 You Can cast long distances especially when you spool your reel with a good quality brad thin in diameter.
-I really like the way it works when you get a bite, the drag system handles really well and it sounds terrific when line is peeled from the spool.
-Like any reel its susceptible to general wear and tear I have fished with the stealth reels in both salt water and freshwater and have often got dirt and sand on the reel which hasn’t been a problem.
-A light rinse after use and its like new with no scratches or impact from the elements which highlights its quality.
+I really like the way it works when you get a bite, the drag system handles really well and it sounds terrific when the line is peeled from the spool.

-These reels hit the market with an asking price of $199 ( There have been some recent promotional pricing so keep your eyes out for those opportunities ).
+These reels hit the market with an asking price of $199.
+Please note there have been some recent promotional pricing as low as $129 so keep your eyes out for those opportunities.
 They are sold exclusively through BCF fishing retail outlets throughout Australia.
+You can buy online directly using this link.
 I think with the build quality you get from these reels that its a fair and reasonable asking price which will command the attention of the Aussie market.
 At that price point, it will be competing against well established giant brands and reel series such as Shimano Nasci, Daiwa Aird, Rapala Levis & Penn Slammer but I think it very much holds its own in this category.

 Comes in a range of sizes

-Makes a nice sound when line is being spooled from the reel
+They make a great sound when the line is being spooled from the reel

 Affordable price point